 QLVL members - Eline Zenner

 Eline Zenner studied Germanic Languages (Dutch-English) at the University of Leuven from 2003 until 2007.
-She started her education with an interest in literature, but she soon developed a passion for linguistics and consequently decided to specialise in the field.
-Holding a doctoral scholarship, she is currently working on a PhD.
-Her main research interests lie in the fields of quantitative lexicology and sociolinguistics.
+She started her education with an interest in literature, but she soon developed a passion for linguistics and consequently decided to specialize in the field.
+In March 2013, she defended her PhD thesis, titled "Cognitive Contact Linguistics.
+The macro, meso, and micro influence of English on Dutch".
+Eline is currently holding a postdoctoral scholarship.
+Her main research interests lie in the fields of quantitative lexicology, sociolinguistics and contact linguistics.

 Surface mail: Department of Linguistics, Blijde-Inkomststraat 21 PO Box 3308, B-3000 Leuven, Belgium

 Office: room 02.39 of the Faculty of Arts of the University of Leuven

 For her PhD, Eline conducted four case studies, based on three different datasets.